 A Vermont background report will show personal details along with the subject’s entire criminal history information.
 Along with the name, date of birth, age, race, gender, height, weight, aliases and address, the report will include arrests, criminal convictions, serious vehicle convictions (after September of 1995), and incarcerations.
 Arrests that did not result in a conviction will not show up, nor will any juvenile convictions.

-The most common reason for a VT background check is employment when hiring.
+The most common reason for a Vermont background check is employment when hiring.
 Specific types of industries that serve children or vulnerable adults must use caution when hiring and therefore use a background check report before making decisions.
 Other reasons for background checks are tenant screening, insurance, licensing, adoption, foster care, financing, and credit.

 Also available to the public are other background check reports that are informal and include the following types of information: